MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 * [az storage account create](/cli/azure/storage/account#az-storage-account-create)
 * [az storage account keys list](/cli/azure/storage/account/keys#az-storage-account-keys-list)

-To sign in with a service principal, you need the `appId`, `tenant`, and `password` returned as the response when you [created your service principal](#4-sign-in-using-a-service-principal).
+To sign in with a service principal, you need the `appID`, `tenantID`, and `password` returned as the response when you [created your service principal](#4-sign-in-using-a-service-principal).

 1. Log in as the service principal.

     ```azurecli-interactive
-    az login --service-principal --username APP_ID --password PASSWORD --tenant TENANT_ID
+    az login --service-principal --username appID --password PASSWORD --tenant tenantID
     ```

 1. Create a resource group to hold all resources used for the same quickstart, tutorial, or development project.

     ```azurecli-interactive
-    az group create --location WESTUS --name MY_RESOURCE_GROUP
+    az group create --location westus --name myResourceGroup
     ```

 1. Create a resource to an Azure service.
-Replace `<SERVICENAME>` with the name of the Azure service.
+Replace `<serviceName>` with the name of the Azure service.

     For Azure Storage, valid values for the `<KIND>` parameter are: